The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Methods

-For each of our target sources we fit the \halpha\ + \nii\ emission line complex as shown in Figures \ref{fig:ha} and \ref{fig:ha2} with a combination of four Gaussians: narrow components to \halpha\ (light green) and both \nii\ lines (blue and red), plus a broad component to the \halpha\ line (dark green).
+For each of our target sources we fit the \halpha\ + \nii\ emission line complex as shown in Figure \ref{fig:ha} with a combination of four Gaussians: narrow components to \halpha\ (light green) and both \nii\ lines (blue and red), plus a broad component to the \halpha\ line (dark green).
 Best fit parameters for each individual Gaussian are shown on the top right of each plot and reported in Table \ref{tab:emlines}, and the combined fit (purple) values are shown on the left of each plot.
 The narrow component of the fits are restricted to within 30 km s$^{-1}$ upon the measured FWHM of the \oiii $\lambda 4960+5008$ lines ($\sim$ 300 km s$^{-1}$) and the same FWHM is used for all three narrow lines.
 In these fits we fix the ratio of \nii$\lambda 6585$/\nii$\lambda 6550$ = 2.8 and restrict the peaks of each to be within 1 pixel ($\sim 18$ \AA) of the redshifted separation from the peak of the \halpha\ emission line.
 The broad component of the \halpha\ line is not fixed to the same wavelength as the narrow component, allowing for a velocity offset ($\Delta$v), and the FWHM is restricted to $> 3\times$ the narrow FWHM.
-In most cases, our measured broad FWHM matches that of those reported by \citet{maiolino23} with two notable exceptions.
-In the case of MPT\_ID 3608, the broad component fit of the \halpha\ line is inconclusive (Figure \ref{fig:ha2} b) with a FWHM of 1761 $\pm$ 1443 km s$^{-1}$ and a signal-to-noise ratio (SNR) of 1.56.
-The broad component fit of the \halpha\ line for MPT\_ID 62309 (Figure \ref{fig:ha} d) is not significant with a SNR of 1.35 and a FWHM of 935 $\pm$ 285 km s$^{-1}$.
-As there was no conclusive measurement of a broad component in MPT\_ID 3608, it was removed from our BL AGN sample for this paper (and subsequently, not shown in Figure \ref{spectra}).
+In most cases, our measured broad FWHM matches that of those reported by \cite{maiolino23} with two notable exceptions.
+In the case of MPT\_ID 3608, the broad component fit of the \halpha\ line is inconclusive (Figure \ref{fig:ha} b) with a FWHM of 1761 $\pm$ 1443 km s$^{-1}$ and a signal-to-noise ratio (SNR) of 1.56.
+The broad component fit of the \halpha\ line for MPT\_ID 62309 (Figure \ref{fig:ha}d) is not significant with a SNR of 1.35 and a FWHM of 935 $\pm$ 285 km s$^{-1}$.
+While MPT\_ID 3608 did make the pre-spectroscopic inspection selection criteria,as there was no conclusive measurement of a broad component it was removed from our BL AGN sample for this paper (and subsequently, not shown in Figure \ref{spectra}).
+We have indicated so in Table \ref{tab:emlines}.